 Don’t be idle, switch off your engine

 Leaving your engine running when your vehicle is stationary is called idling.
-This creates air pollution by increasing the levels of exhaust fumes and harmful gases in the air.
-Air pollution irritates the lungs, lowers resistance to infection and makes conditions like asthma, heart and lung disease worse.
+This creates air pollution.
+It does so by raising the levels of exhaust fumes and harmful gases in the air.
+Air pollution can:

-Know the facts and dispel the myths about idling
+The facts and dispel the myths about idling

 Myth: Starting an engine causes more pollution than idling.